About Your Surgery

 Note the Time of Your Surgery

 A clerk from the Admitting Office will call you after 2:00 pm the day before your surgery.
-He or she will tell you what time you should arrive at the hospital for your surgery.
+The clerk will tell you what time you should arrive at the hospital for your surgery.
 If you are scheduled for surgery on a Monday, you will be called on the Friday before.
-If you do not receive a call by 7:00 pm the evening before your surgery, please call 212-639-5014.
+If you do not receive a call by 7:00 pm the evening before your surgery, call 212-639-5014.

-On the day of your surgery, go to Memorial Hospital at 1275 York Avenue between East 67th and East 68th Streets.
+On the day of your surgery, go to the main hospital at 1275 York Avenue between East 67th and East 68th Streets.
 Take the B elevator to the 6th Floor to the Presurgical Center (PSC).

 Shower With Hibiclens®